hashkat/hashkat/docs/tutorial05.md

 <img src='../img/tutorial05/cumulative-degree_distribution_month_000.svg'>
 </center>

-As we can see, there are no *Standard* agents with a cumulative degree greater than 20, with most having a cumulative degree just under or just above 5.
-The *Celebrity* agents' cumulative degree distribution has much more variance, with *Celebrity* agents in this network having up to almost 35 connections in this simulation.
-The *Overall* cumulative degree distribution illustrates this for all agents in the network.
+As we can see, there are no *Standard* agents with a cumulative-degree greater than 20, with most having a cumulative-degree just under or just above 5.
+The *Celebrity* agents' cumulative-degree distribution has much more variance, with some *Celebrity* agents in this network having up to almost 35 connections in this simulation.
+The *Overall* cumulative-degree distribution illustrates this for all agents in the network.

 ## Next Steps

+With the completion of this tutorial, you now have some familiarity with the *agent* follow model, and with networks with more than one agent type.
 Continue experimenting with the *agent* follow model.
 Adding more agent types into your simulation, such as bots and organizations, and manipulating all of their add weights, follow weights, follow rates, etc., can lead to some truly complex and interesting networks.
 When you are comfortable using the *agent* follow model, proceed to the next tutorial, where we actually combine the *twitter_suggest* follow model and *agent* follow model to create the [*preferential_agent* follow model](http://docs.hashkat.org/en/latest/tutorial06/).